By Deborah Jeanne Sergeant

 Most people know about marijuana’s hallucinogenic effects.
 They may not realize that marijuana use can cause long-term changes to the brain.

 While low-dose marijuana can be prescribed for therapeutic use, taking it at higher levels or without the guidance of a healthcare professional invites disastrous results.
+To learn more about the addiction to drugs and how to dealt with them, navigate to this site.

 “Whenever you add a psychoactive substance to the brain, it interferes with its development,” said Kristin Botwinick, licensed clinical social worker and clinical director of Professional Counseling Services in Camillus.
 “Use of marijuana products at that young age can drastically increase the chances of psychosis and severe mental illness.
 Contrary to what some popular myths are, it can worsen anxiety and depression and it also interferes with prescribed medications.”